Culture of Sri Lanka: Languages of Sri Lanka

 While the Sinhalese people speak Sinhala as their mother tongue, the Tamil people speak Tamil.
 English is also widely spoken.
 Sinhala is spoken by about 17 million people in Sri Lanka, more than 14 million of whom are native speakers.
 About 24% of the total population speak Tamil.
 Both Tamil and Sinhala are official languages.

 Sports

 Sports plays a very important part in Sri Lankan culture.
 The most popular sport in Sri Lanka is cricket, and as such, there are many cricket fields scattered across the island for children and adults to play the sport.

 Cricket

 Sri Lanka became the 8th Test playing nation and played their first Test match on 17–21 February 1982 against England.
 Since then, Sri Lanka became a force in international cricket, where they became the champions of 1996 Cricket World Cup.
 Then in 2014, Sri Lanka won 2014 ICC World Twenty20 as well.
-They also became five times champions of Asia Cup.
+They also became six times champions of Asia Cup.
 Sri Lankans holds several world records, including highest Test wicket taker, ODI wicket taker, T20I wicket taker, highest Test total.